-If, on or before July 1, 2007, an offender has been convicted of or pleaded guilty to a sexually oriented offense or a child-victim oriented offense or a delinquent child in a category described below in 'Delinquent children to whom the extension provision applies" has a duty to comply with the SORN Law based on that offense and if the offender's or delinquent child's duty to comply with those sections based on that offense is scheduled to terminate on or after July 1, 2007, and prior to January 1, 2008, under the version of R.C.
-2950.07 that is in effect prior to January 1, 2008, notwithstanding that scheduled termination of those duties, the offender's or delinquent child's duties under those sections do not terminate as scheduled and remain in effect for the following period of time (R.C.
-2950.033(A); these provisions take effect on July 1, 2007, pursuant to Sections 3 to 5 of the act):
+The bill provides that if, on or before July 1, 2007, an offender who has been convicted of or pleaded guilty to a sexually oriented offense or a child-victim oriented offense or a delinquent child in a category described below in "Delinquent children to whom the extension provision applies" has a duty to comply with the SORN Law based on that offense and if the offender's or delinquent child's duty to comply with those sections based on that offense is scheduled to terminate on or after July 1, 2007, and prior to January 1, 2008, under the version of R.C.
+2950.07 that is in effect prior to January 1, 2008 (see "Commencement and duration of SORN Law duties," above), notwithstanding that scheduled termination of those duties, the offender's or delinquent child's duties under those sections does not terminate as scheduled and remain in effect for the following period of time (R.C.
+2950.033(A); these provisions will take effect on July 1, 2007, pursuant to Sections 3 to 5 of the bill):

-(1) If the offender or child has registered under the SORN Law prior to December 1, 2007, receives a registered letter from the AG pursuant to the provisions described above, and timely requests a hearing to contest the application to the offender or child of the new registration requirements under the SORN Law or the tier classification of the offender or child specified by the AG, the offender's or child's duty to comply with the SORN Law continues at least until the court issues its decision at or subsequent to the hearing.
+(1) If the offender or child has registered under the SORN Law prior to December 1, 2007, receives a registered letter from the AG pursuant to the provisions described above in "Offenders and delinquent children who have registered before December 1, 2007, or who register on or after that date under a duty imposed prior to that date," and timely requests a hearing in accordance with those provisions to contest the application to the offender or child of the new registration requirements under the SORN Law as it will exist under the changes that will be implemented on January 1, 2008, or the tier classification of the offender or child specified by the AG, the offender's or child's duty to comply with the SORN Law continues at least until the court issues its decision at or subsequent to the hearing.
 The offender's or child's duty to comply with that Law continues in accordance with, and for the duration specified in, the determinations of the AG that are specified in the registered letter the offender or child received from the AG, unless the court's decision terminates the offender's or child's duty to comply with that Law or provides a different duration for which the offender or child has a duty to comply with it.